ryanleonbutler/rbo/content/python/How_to_manage_python_project.md

-As you can see from the above I have two Python versions installed, "system" which will be the version which is managed by my OS and the OS package manager, for example HomeBrew on MacOS and one that I previously installed with pyenv, namely 3.9.7.
-In this project I want to use 3.9.7 and in order to ensure I am using this Python version, I can set it as the global default on my system  as well as check the version and location of the binary.
+As you can see from the above I have two Python versions installed, "system" which will be the version which is managed by my OS and the OS package manager, for example HomeBrew on MacOS and one that I previously installed with asdf, namely 3.11.1.
+In this project I want to use 3.11.1 and in order to ensure I am using this Python version, I can set it as the global default on my system  as well as check the version and location of the binary.

     :::bash
     // set python version
-    ❯ pyenv global 3.9.7
+    ❯ asdf global python 3.11.1

     ❯ python -V
-    Python 3.9.7
+    Python 3.11.1

     ❯ which python
-    /Users/user/.pyenv/shims/python-poetry
+    /Users/butryan/.asdf/shims/python

-Now that we have confirmed Python 3.9.7 is set as the default Python binary we can create our project using Poetry.
+Now that we have confirmed Python 3.11.1 is set as the default Python runtime we can create our project using Poetry.

     :::bash